SarvarKh/ofn-wiki/Product-amounts---units.md

 ### Setting units and amounts for a product

 As an admin user, I go to the bulk product edit page.
-For each **product**, I see two new fields:
+For each **product**, I see a new field:

+- Units (select box)

+"Units" sets the units from the following options:
+* Weight: g; kg; t
+* Volume: ml; L; ML
+* Items: type of items (eg. dozens, bunches, bags, loaves, packets, etc.)
+* Animals: (?)
+* [We could have a Unit option that is 'Custom', which lets the user name it?]
+NB. do this by type to filter search OR show all

+and then I update "On Hand" as usual

+### Creating new variants from the bulk product edit page

+The user can click an Add Variants link on a product row, which adds a row for the variant.
+Each **variant** then has three additional fields.
 - Single resource? (checkbox)
-- Units (select box)
+- Variant (float - shared resource; text - if not shared resource)
+- On Hand (float)

 "Single resource" controls whether the stock comes from a central pool (t) or if each variant has its own stock level (f).
 When single resource is selected, only the count on hand for the product is editable.
 The count on hand for its variants are calculated in real time (based on amount avail in total on hand), but uneditable.
 When single resource is not selected, only the count on hand for the variants are editable.
 The count on hand for the product is blank.

-"Units" sets the units from the following options:

-Weight: g; kg; t

-Volume: ml; L; ML

-Items: type of items (eg. dozens, bunches, bags, loaves, packets, etc.)

-Animals: (?)

-[Later: We could have a Unit option that is 'Custom', which lets the user name it, and put in values themselves?]

-Each **variant** then has two additional fields.

-- Variant (float - shared resource; text - if not shared resource)
-- On Hand (float)

 "Variant" then describes or quantifies the variant.
 If the product is a "shared resource" this field is a float field, enabling it to be used for calculations.
 If the product is NOT a "shared resource", variants are text fields enabling a high level of user flexibility.

-"Amount" sets the amount for this variant (ie. 5 kg).
+"On Hand" sets the amount available for this variant if !shared resource (ie. 5 kg).
 Amount can be fractional (eg. 0.5 dozen).

 When I set these fields for a variant and click Save, the option type and value for that unit/var is looked up (or created if absent) and assigned to the variant.

 ### TODO: Formula for converting amount/unit into an option type string

-### Creating new variants from the bulk product edit page

-The user can click an Add Variant link on a product row, which adds a row for the variant.
-The variant's options are set via the above interface.

 ### Editing option types outside of this interface

 If the admin wishes to add additional option types to a product, they can do so using the traditional Spree interface.
+[Full product editing to be refined later]

 ### The interface is available on product edit page, also